This is the online portfolio of me – Cobi Smith. I’m pictured on the right, in work mode. There are also photos of me

-If you want to talk about my PhD research, then email me at:
+If you want to talk about my research and training work, then email me at:

 cobi . smith @ anu . edu . au

 if you find this array of email addresses too bewildering and overwhelming, you can write a comment on the bottom of this page instead and I’ll get back to you.
 It won’t appear on the site.
 Or use Twitter, I check that often.

 Transparency is important to me; I’m becoming something of an open activist.
 In the interests of transparency, here are lists of organizations and causes I’ve been involved with.
 They’re roughly divided into whether money or in-kind support have flowed from them to me, or from me to them.
 But there’s (inevitably?) some overlap.
 If you’re involved with an organisation that I’ve overlooked, do send me an email to remind me and I can add it to the list.